Windows Phone: Multimedia

 Xbox Music and Xbox Video are built-in multimedia hubs providing entertainment and synchronization capabilities between PC, Windows Phone, and other Microsoft products.
 The two hubs were previously combined until standalone apps were released in late 2013, shortly before Windows Phone 8.1 debuted.
 The hubs allow users to access music, videos, and podcasts stored on the device, and links directly to the "Xbox Music Store" to buy or rent music and the "Xbox Video Store" to purchase movies and TV episodes.
 Xbox Music also allows the user to stream music with an Xbox Music Pass.
 When browsing the music by a particular artist, users are able to view artist biographies and photos.
 The Xbox Music hub also integrates with many other apps that provide video and music services, including, but not limited to, iHeartRadio, YouTube, and Vevo.
 This hub also includes Smart DJ which compiles a playlist of songs stored on the phone similar to the song or artist selected.

 The Pictures hub displays the user's Facebook and OneDrive photo albums, as well as photos taken with the phone's built-in camera.
 Users can also upload photos to social networks, comment on photos uploaded by other people, and tag photos posted to social networks.
 Multi-touch gestures permit zooming in and out of photos.

 An official file manager app called Files, which is available for download from the Windows Phone Store, enables users to move and rearrange documents, videos, music and other files within their device's hard drive or to an external SD card.

 Media support

 Windows Phone supports WAV, MP3, WMA, AMR, AAC/MP4/M4A/M4B and 3GP/3G2 standards.
 The video file formats supported on WP include WMV, AVI, MP4/M4V, 3GP/3G2 and MOV (QuickTime) standards.
 These supported audio and video formats would be dependent on the codecs contained inside them.
 It has also been previously reported that the DivX and Xvid codecs within the AVI file format are also playable on WP devices.

-Note that Windows Phone does not support DRM protected media files that are obtained from services other than Xbox Music Pass.
+Windows Phone does not support DRM protected media files that are obtained from services other than Xbox Music Pass.

 The image file formats that are supported include JPG/JPEG, PNG, GIF, TIF and Bitmap (BMP).

 Users can also add custom ringtones which are less than 1MB in size and less than 40 seconds long.
 DLNA streaming and stereoscopic 3D are also supported.